 Typically, when you think of smoked salmon you think of the mass-produced, pre-packaged stuff.
-That may be good as an appetizer or a snack, but what if you want to make a meal out of it?
-It's time to fire up the grill or your smoker!
+That may be good as an appetizer or a snack, but if you want to make a meal out of it, it's time to fire up the grill or your smoker.
 Smoking a salmon will not take a lot of time or effort, so don't wait to try it.
-It is also a great way to gain some smoking experience for beginners.
+It is also a great way for beginners to gain some smoking experience.

 Salmon Smoking Methods